matthiasschaub/hoon-school/notes/lesson-2.md

 gate
 : are deferred computations (function)
+: takes one or more arguments and returns a value
-: structurally gates consists of a `spec` (input specification) and a `hoon` (body)
+: structurally gates consists of a `spec` (input specification) and a `hoon` (body) : `|=` bartis

 spec
-: is the input specification
+: the input specification
-: It gives the type as a mold and attaches a face to it : The input value is called a `sample`
+: it gives the type as a mold and attaches a face to it : the input value is called a `sample`

+referential transparency
+: output value of a functions depends solely upon input value(s)

 mark
 : transformation rule for data (files types)

 mold
 : defines Hoon structures (cells, lists, sets)
-: They have a default value ("bunt") and are strictly statically typed (e.e. they must match)
+: they have a default value ("bunt") and are strictly statically typed (e.e. they must match)

 fence
-: is a way of making sure only data matching the appropriate structure get passed on (enforce type constraint) : `|=  a=@ud  ^-  @ud`
+: a way of making sure only data matching the appropriate structure get passed on (enforce type constraint) : `|=  a=@ud  ^-  @ud`

+statically typed
+: enforce type constraints

 list
-: is a running cell which terminates in a `~` (null) atom : null terminated tuple
+: a running cell which terminates in a `~` (null) atom : null terminated tuple
 : `[1 2 3 ~]`
 : irregular syntax: `~[1 2 3]`

+cord
+: text or string
+: `'with single quotes'`
+: `@t`

+tape
+: text or string
+: list of individual characters
+: `'with double quotes"`

+generator
+: Hoon program
+: naked generators having access only to information passed to them directly in their `sample`

 ## Runes